It’s the age of social media:

-It’s the age of social media: the internet and connecting with friends and sometimes hundreds of strangers through Instagram, facebook, twitter and plenty of other platforms.
+The internet and connecting with friends and sometimes hundreds of strangers through Instagram, Facebook, Twitter, and plenty of other platforms.
 I follow several travel blogs that influence, inspire, and motivate me to adventure more and do more.
-As travel photos grow increasingly popular, bloggers and photographers now get paid to travel and post about it.
+As travel photos grow increasingly popular, bloggers and photographers now get paid to travel and post about it on social media.
 This growth in the travel industry can be good news for tourism-based economies and for travelers as some places become easier and cheaper to access.

 Sometimes, though, a popular spot can become over-traveled and harm the economy and the environment.
-When people post a shot and encourage people to go to that same place, the response can be overwhelming as more people see it and make plans to travel to that same area.
+When people post a shot and encourage people to go to that same place via social media, the response can be overwhelming as more people see it and make plans to travel to that same area.

 Sometimes the pressure to take the perfect shot at the perfect location can interfere with your trip, too.
-You don’t need to snap a photo or pose for the perfect shot at every turn.
+You don’t need to snap a photo or pose for the perfect social media post at every turn.
 I hope that everyone travels in a way that makes them happy.
 If that includes making sure to nail that Instagram pic, then go for it; but if the stress of taking photos and coming up with captions is ruining your trip, it’s time to reevaluate how you travel.